How Soothing Music Can Help You Sleep Better

 Studies have found that music with no defined melody and minimal fluctuations in volume is particularly good for helping you fall asleep.
 Instrumental music that is string-instrument based, with little or no horns and drums, can lower anxiety and bring on drowsiness.
 Classical music works great, as does New Age, Native American or Celtic music.

-Let’s look at a few pieces to add to your sleep playlist:
+We’ve linked a few pieces you might want to add to your sleep playlist:

 - The British Academy of Sound Therapy says that the most perfect song to put a person to sleep is called “Weightless.”
 The Academy collaborated with the Manchester band Marconi Union to produce this relaxing song.
 Because there is no repeated melody, the brain doesn’t try to predict the next sounds coming.
 According to research from Mindlab International, “Weightless” reduces anxiety by 65%.
 There is an 8-minute version, an extended 30-minute version, and a much longer 10-hour version.
 (YouTube video: https://youtu.be/UfcAVejslrU)

 - “Reverie” is French for “dream,” and this classical piece was composed by Debussy early in his career.
 The beautiful piano sounds are gentle and meditative.
 (YouTube video: https://youtu.be/-SrvreW-E80)